Guide to Archival Holdings at the National Archives at Philadelphia

 - Record Groups 313 through Donated Materials

 This guide provides record group level descriptions for archival holdings maintained at the National Archives at Philadelphia.
 A record group, the basic unit of archival control, is a body of organizationally related records designated by a number and the name of the federal agency, bureau, or activity that created or received them.
-The National Archives at Philadelphia has nearly 65,000 cubic feet of archival records in 85 record groups, representing Federal agencies, bureaus, or other administrative units including federal courts in Delaware, Maryland, Pennsylvania, Virginia, and West Virginia.
+The National Archives at Philadelphia has over 100,000 cubic feet of archival records in spanning many record groups, representing Federal agencies, bureaus, or other administrative units including federal courts in Delaware, Maryland, Pennsylvania, Virginia, and West Virginia.

 Access to record group entries can be by: